psf/black/docs/contributing/index.rst

 .. rubric:: Bird's eye view

-In terms of inspiration, *Black* is about as configurable as *gofmt*.
-This is deliberate.
+In terms of inspiration, *Black* is about as configurable as *gofmt* (which is to say, not very).
+This is deliberate. *Black* aims to provide a consistent style and take away opportunities for arguing about style.

 Bug reports and fixes are always welcome!
 Please follow the `issue template on GitHub <https://github.com/psf/black/issues/new>`_ for best results.